Scroll Top

 About PEEPs

-The absence of Personal Emergency Evacuation Plans (PEEPs) significantly endangers disabled individuals and Fire and Rescue Services.
+The absence of Personal Emergency Evacuation Plans (PEEPs) significantly endangers impaired and disabled individuals and Fire and Rescue Services.
 This risk is exacerbated by inadequate evacuation strategies during emergencies, which can expose those responsible for fire safety to potential legal liability for non-compliance with existing legislation.

 It is crucial to understand the distinction between a PEEP and a Person-centred Fire Risk Assessment (PcFRA) that are often misunderstood.